 Annual gay highlights in Amsterdam are New Year’s eve, the Queen’s Day on the 30th of April, the Amsterdam Gay Pride with the canal parade in August and the Leather Pride weekend in October.

-The massive Amsterdam Airport Schiphol, located 15 km southwest of the city, is served by major carriers from around the world.
-When leaving Amsterdam, allow yourself enough time to get to your plane and through security.
+Amsterdam Airport Schiphol, located 15 km southwest of the city, is served by major carriers from around the world.
+When leaving Amsterdam, allow yourself enough time to ge through security and onto your plane.
 Schiphol is a large airport, so be there at least two hours in advance.

 The best way to reach Amsterdam from the airport is to take a direct train to Central Station.
 There are 4-5 trains per hour in peak times.
 Trains run all night, although between 1am – 5am only once an hour.